One Moment While We Map Out Your Results...

 Learn how a dynamic, global investment approach and a portfolio tailored to your needs can help you achieve your long-term goals.

-The retirement calculator is for informational purposes only and does not constitute personalized advice.
+The Fisher Investments Personal Retirement Planner™ is for informational purposes only and does not constitute personalized advice.
 This calculator is not a predictive tool and does not guarantee any particular outcome.
 The assumptions made in the retirement calculator may or may not be accurate and are based on the information you provide.
 The resulting outputs will vary and are subject to change.
 Fisher Investments makes no guarantee regarding the accuracy of the results produced.

 These estimates are generalized, straight-line projections and do not account for actual market performance.